 29 / 30 Stephenson St, Birmingham B2 4BH

-Pause can be found nestled among the beautiful bouquets and blooming plants of Isherwood & Co in Bournville.
+Pause can be found nestled in the trendy suburb of King’s Heath.
 The pink-walled setting is a dreamy haven where you can sip one of their tasty hot chocolates while breathing in the natural floral scents.
 No doubt their tempting array of brownies and whoopee pies will catch your eye also.